Jimmydalecleveland/webpack-starters/README.md

 Each branch has a different setup for the named purpose, such as `typescript` showing a TypeScript variation.

+## `sass-postcss`

+This branch shows an example setup of CSS, Sass/Scss, PostCSS with preset-env and autoprefixer fallbacks and cross-browser support.
+It also includes a `.browserslistrc` for even older browser support customization.

 _NOTE: Typically the `dist` or `public` folder is ignored in git, but for demonstrations purposes I've left it tracked._

 ## Start using for a new project, or playground